silverfin/silverfin-vscode/README.md

 This extension aims to support the creation of **Liquid templates** with the [Silverfin Templating Language](https://developer.silverfin.com/docs) and the development of [Liquid testing YAML](https://developer.silverfin.com/docs/liquid-testing) files.

+## Features

+### Language Server Protocol (LSP) Support

+The extension integrates with the **Silverfin Language Server** (`silverfin-ls`) to provide:

+- **Hover Information**: Get documentation for Liquid tags, filters, and translation keys directly in your editor
+- **Go to Definition**: Navigate seamlessly to shared parts, text parts, translations, and variables
+- **Context-Aware Intelligence**: The language server understands your template structure and relationships between main templates, text parts, and shared parts

+**Prerequisite**: `silverfin-ls` is **not** bundled with the extension.
+Install it separately and make sure the `silverfin-ls` command is available on your `PATH`.
+See the [silverfin-ls repository](https://github.com/silverfin/silverfin-ls) for installation instructions.
+If the binary lives in a non-standard location, set `silverfin.languageServerPath` in your VS Code settings to its absolute path.

+When `silverfin-ls` is available, and enabled in the editor's settings, the language server will be activated automatically when you open `.liquid` files.
+If it cannot be started, the extension shows a warning and the LSP features are disabled for the session — the rest of the extension keeps working.

 ## Setup & Basic Usage

 ### Authorisation